LingmeiZhao/LingmeiZhao.github.io/blogs/Recommender-System-on-Game.md

 layout: default
 ---

-Recommender System is very import in business and Internt.
-I am very interested in recommender system, so I found a game dataset and I did a game recommender system based on the dataset.
+Recommender System is essential in E-commerce.
+I am very interested in the recommender system.
+Hence I created a game recommender system based on the dataset provided by steam.

-# Data Visualation
+# Data Visualization

-This dataset is rather clean.
-Therefore, I did not spend much time to clean data.
-However, to find whether there exist extram data, I did simple statistics discribing.
-After delete few extram data, I plotted two bar charts about users' game playing time and users' game purchasing to analyzed the top ten popular games.
-From the bar charts, we can see the popular played games are also purchased most.
+To identify outliers in the dataset, I carried out exploratory analysis on it.
+After I removed anomalies, I plotted two bar charts regarding users’ games' play time and purchase records to analyze the top ten favorite games.
+From the bar charts, we can see the popular games in the scale of play time are also got the most purchases.

 <img src = "/figures/recommenderSystem/game_play_char.png" alt = "game playing bar chart">